 The findings indicate disparities between recommended package of practices and actual field-level adoption, highlighting the technological gap in both the States.
 The study attributed these gaps to a lack of complete knowledge and information about recommended package practices in rice cultivation.
 Factors contributing to these gaps include limited access to timely and comprehensible information, as well as constraints like low income and limited exposure to agricultural extension services reflecting slow adoption of recommended package of practices.
 It can be discussed specifically that in Chhattisgarh it has been working to modernize its agricultural sector, but gaps still exist due to limited mechanization and lack of irrigation facilities.
 In Manipur it may be due to geographic constraints, poor connectivity and market access, limited access to quality seeds, fertilizers, and mechanization and inadequate extension services for farmers.

 The technological gap in the adoption of recommended practices for rice cultivation in Manipur, despite being marginally better in some practices, being higher than in Chhattisgarh can be attributed to several socio-economic, geographical, and agricultural factors.
-In the present study it was also found that agricultural extension services are more widespread in Chhattisgarh due to its relatively better-developed agricultural institutions while the farmers of Manipur face limitations in terms of agricultural outreach programs, leading to lower awareness among farmers.
+In the present study it was also found that agricultural extension services are more widespread in Chhattisgarh due to its relatively better-developed agricultural institutions while farmers of Manipur face limitations in terms of agricultural outreach programs, leading to lower awareness among farmers.
 It was also found that farmers of Chhattisgarh were found to have better access to credit and subsidies for fertilizer, seeds, machineries, etc. as compared to Manipur which may lead to lower the adoption of recommended package of practices resulting in higher technological gap.

 CONCLUSION

-The study concludes that the majority (97.00 %) respondents of Chhattisgarh was found to have technological gap in seed treatment while it was 99.00 percent in ManipurIn terms of technological gap index, the highest technological gap index was found in bio-fertilizer application (92.50 %) in Chhattisgarh while it was in seed treatment with 89.50 per cent in Manipur.
-The study reveals that the average number of respondents who had technological gap was 61.70 per cent as compared to 66.47 per cent respondents who had technological gap in various cultivation practices of recommended package of practices for rice cultivation in Chhattisgarh and Manipur, respectively.
-Furthermore, the study also perceived that the average level of technological gap as per indicated by the respondents of Chhattisgarh and Manipur were 49.09 per cent and 52.75 per cent, respectively.
+The study concludes that the majority (97.00 %) respondents of Chhattisgarh was found to have technological gap in seed treatment while it was 99.00 % in ManipurIn terms of technological gap index, the highest technological gap index was found in bio-fertilizer application (92.50 %) in Chhattisgarh while it was in seed treatment with 89.50 % in Manipur.
+The study reveals that the average number of respondents who had technological gap was 61.70 % as compared to 66.47 % respondents who had technological gap in various cultivation practices of recommended package of practices for rice cultivation in Chhattisgarh and Manipur, respectively.
+Furthermore, the study also perceived that the average level of technological gap as per indicated by the respondents of Chhattisgarh and Manipur were 49.09 % and 52.75 %, respectively.
 The study attributed these gaps to a lack of complete knowledge and information about recommended package practices in rice cultivation.
 In Chhattisgarh it has been working to modernize its agricultural sector, but gaps still exist due to limited mechanization, lack of irrigation facilities, and dependency on traditional farming methods.
 In Manipur it may be due to geographic constraints, poor connectivity and market access, limited access to quality seeds, fertilizers, and mechanization and inadequate extension services for farmers.

 REFERENCES